 - Parent Email: Student Affairs is in the process of updating their parent email list for undergraduates so that, when appropriate, we can share messages with families.
 In residence halls, resident advisors (RAs) and area coordinators (ACs) will also help to spread information to that population.

-- Communications to Students Abroad: In the event that students are able to travel abroad, the Office of Global Affairs, which maintains regular contact with students traveling for semesters abroad, will serve as a significant purveyor of information to students while away.
+- Communications to Students Abroad: For those students who are able to travel abroad, the Office of Global Affairs, which maintains regular contact with students traveling for semesters abroad, will serve as a significant purveyor of information to students while away.
 Staff in the office will also serve as a point of contact for the faculty who lead study abroad courses.

 - Blackboard: The University’s learning management system, Blackboard is an additional faculty-to-student communication tool.